Search Menu Button Menu Button

 • SAT minimum 1000 combined score

-Bradley’s institutional code for ETS score reporting is 1070 (other tests may use different codes).
-All scores should be sent directly to Bradley University.
-Graduate and International Admissions does not accept language certificates; letters from counselors, advisors, or professors; or other assessments not listed above as proof of English language proficiency.
+Bradley’s institutional code for ETS score reporting is 1070.
+Other exams use different reporting codes; please ensure your score is sent directly to Bradley University.
+International Admissions does not accept language certificates; letters from counselors, advisors, or teachers; or other assessments not listed above as proof of English language proficiency.

-Applicants who are eligible for a waiver of English language proficiency must meet one of the following requirements:
+Applicants eligible for a waiver of English language proficiency must meet one of the following requirements:

 Application Deadlines